Policies Pertinent to Summer Enrollment

 Some specialized courses require permission of the instructor and the Department Chair before a student may enroll.
 Additionally, students not meeting the prerequisites, co-requisites and/or other requirements to enroll in a course may request a waiver from the Department Chair with responsibility for that course.
 The Department Chair has the authority to issue the waiver and permit the student to enroll.

 The maximum standard class load for the summer term is 9 credits.
 The maximum standard class load for an interim session is one course or workshop.
 Students desiring to enroll in more than the maximum standard class load should have either a 3.0 GPA for the semester (excluding summer school) immediately preceding the semester in which the overload is desired or a cumulative GPA of at least 3.0.
-The student must obtain the permission of the Provost and Vice President for Academic Affairs to carry an overload.
+The student must obtain the permission of the Registrar to carry an overload.
 Additional tuition costs are incurred by taking an overload.

 A student may audit a class for no credit only on the approval of the instructor.
 Regular fees and enrollment procedures are required.
 However, the student will not be permitted to take the final examination and no credit hours earned nor any indication of the level of performance will appear on the transcript entry.
 Audit enrollments do not fulfill requirements for load considerations by the Veterans Administration, and they may not be applied toward the determination of full-time or part-time status.